 What is a 123 Reversal?

 A 123 Reversal is simply a picture of that emotion on a candle chart.
 Let’s talk first about a 123 high.
 That’s what I call a 123 reversal that happens at the top of an uptrend.
-In the Forex market, everything that happens in an uptrend can happen in a downtrend as well because currencies are traded in pairs, one against the other.
-So, for example, an uptrend in the EUR/USD currency pair is actually just the Euro trading higher and higher against the US Dollar.
+In the Forex market, everything that happens in an uptrend can happen in a downtrend.
+This is because currencies are traded in pairs, one against the other.
+For example, an uptrend in the EUR/USD currency pair is actually just the Euro trading higher and higher against the US Dollar.
 At the same time, the US Dollar is in a downtrend against the Euro.
-That may be different in futures or equities markets because many uninitiated traders think that you can only trade long (buy) and can’t conceive of going a trade in which you sell to open.
-This is also called the 123 reversal pattern and once you learn to find it you will see a rapid increase in your trading success.
+That may be different in futures or equities markets because many uninitiated traders think that you can only trade long (buy).
+They can’t conceive of going a trade in which you sell to open.
+This is also called the 123 reversal pattern.
+Once you learn how to find it, you will see a rapid increase in your trading success.
 Here you can learn How to find opportunity in Forex.

-The picture shows an hourly chart, but a 123 reversal can occur on any time frame since it’s showing you the emotions of traders and not necessarily depicting a particular event.
-I prefer to look at them on an hourly chart or higher, but that’s because they happen too fast for me on the lower time frames.
+The picture shows an hourly chart, but a 123 reversal can occur in any time frame since it’s showing you the emotions of traders.
+It is not necessarily depicting a particular event.
+I prefer to look at them on an hourly chart or higher.
+But that’s because they happen too fast for me on the lower time frames.